x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 [See report on Calculator 2](calculator2Report.md)<br/>
 <img src="calculator2Status.jpg" width="50%" height="50%"><br/>

-Answers are in the 'answer' branch.
+Answers to the programming tasks are in the 'answer' branch.

+Predict answers:
+- Java = A programming language
+- Method = A subprogram which can be called many times
+- Class = A 'Cookie Cutter' which can make objects of that type
+- Integer = A whole number
+- Float = A number that can use decimals

 ### Optional.
 Embed an IDE to code here.
 Want to code on the webpage?